GeoffreyNabua/What-Do-I-Feel-Like-Eating/README.md

 What Do I Feel Like Eating (URL)

 ## Project Description
 The website will help you find recipes for food that you feel like eating.
-There will be a menu of different kinds of cuisines and when you click on them, it will give you random recipes of that specific cuisine.
+There will be a menu of different kinds of cuisines and when you click on a button, it will give you random recipes of that specific cuisine.

 ## API and Data Sample